ydahal1/ydahal1/ReadMe.md

-What do you call a boy who stopped digging holes?
-Douglas.
+How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!

 [
-Wed Jan 21 00:32:18 UTC 2026
+Thu Jan 22 00:33:18 UTC 2026
  ]